Orange-Raisin Irish Soda Bread

 Then, wash an orange and grate the peel until you have about one tablespoon of zest.
 Set aside.

 In a large bowl, mix the flour, sugar, baking powder, baking soda, salt, and orange zest.
 After that, cut in three tablespoons of cold butter.
-Don’t be afraid to get in there and mix it with your hands.
-I find that to be the best way to work with cold butter.:)
+Use a pastry blender to incorporate the butter into the dry ingredients until the pieces of butter are about pea-sized.

 Fold in a heaping 1/3 cup of raisins and set the bowl aside.